What is the aim of the trial?

 If your child takes part in the trial, they may need additional tests, such as an extra biopsy or blood test.
+There are risks associated with those procedures, and these will be explained to you by your treating team.
 If a particular treatment is recommended for your child, you will have the opportunity to decide whether you want to go ahead with the treatment or not.
 At that time, your child’s oncologist will explain the potential risks and benefits, so you can make an informed choice.

 Will my child need to have extra tests or procedures?

 An additional biopsy may need to be taken so a fresh sample of tumour can be provided for the laboratory testing, but this will be discussed with you.
 You will always be involved in the decision making.

 Will my child be able to get treated at our local oncology centre?